Our Lady of Luxembourg: Cult of the Blessed Virgin Mary

-Takenplatte: fireplace fireback in honor of Our Lady of Luxembourg
+Takenplatte

 As a form of devotion to our Lady of Luxembourg, Takenplatte or firebacks were moulded with her image.
 They usually depict the Virgin Mary with the Child Jesus, holding a scepter, keys and high crown.
 Her veil falls down to the ground as a bridal symbol.
 Above Mary, putti hold a crown of clasps over her crowned head.

 It was a very popular plate motif of which several casts have survived.
 The model has been in use for over 300 years, as dateable casts from 1708 to 1803 have been preserved.
 Our record is more spartan in nature.

 Comparable plates with the identical main motif often have dates, banners and ornamental decorative elements.

 At first glance, the picture on the Takenplatte bears very little resemblance to the Madonna standing in the Luxembourg Cathedral.
 This can be explained by the fact that this Madonna was always wrapped in precious clothes for centuries and is also shown on the Takenplatte, among other things.
 It was only during the last renovation in 2008 that the Madonna's robes were removed.

-Hymnology
+Hymns

 Various hymns have been composed in honour of Our Lady of Luxembourg, the two most popular being O Mamm, léif Mamm do uewen and Léif Mamm, ech weess et net ze son.
 These two hymns were written in Luxembourgish language.
 During World War II, they took an even greater significance as their singing was outlawed by the Third Reich which considered them to be too "patriotic".
 Well into the 21st century, they remain chosen hymns of the Archdiocese of Luxembourg.

 Originating from Mullendorff, “O Mamm, leif Mamm do uewen” won citizenship at the Cathedral of Luxembourg and was set to music by P. A. Barthel.

 Léif Mamm, ech weess et net ze son was composed by Luxembourgish priest Josef Biwer in the first half of the twentieth century.
 It is considered as one of the "Nationallieder" or national hymns of Luxembourg.

-Devotion: the Oktav
+The Feast of Oktav

 The devotion to Our Lady of Luxembourg is celebrated with great solemnity during the Oktav, which is a two-week celebration which ends with a pontifical mass celebrated by the archbishop in presence of the Grand Duke, who also takes part in the eucharistic procession and the renewal of the consecration to our Lady.